 6. Random Homework Assignment

 When you have multiple homework options or extension tasks, use the spin wheel to assign them randomly.
-Add the homework tasks to the wheel — one spin per student, or one spin for the whole class to determine the shared homework.
+Students cannot argue that they got the harder homework intentionally when the wheel chose it.

 7. Behaviour Management and Rewards

 Use a prize wheel to create a classroom reward system.
-Add rewards like "Choose your seat for the day", "5 minutes free time", "Homework pass", "Choose the background music", or "Be the teacher's helper" to the wheel.
+Add rewards like "Choose your seat for the day", "5 minutes free time", or "Homework pass".
+When a student earns a reward, let them spin the prize wheel.
+The spin animation makes the reward feel special and exciting.

 8. Team Selection for Sports and Games

 Use the team picker to split the class into random teams for PE, classroom games, or competitive activities.
-Add all student names, choose the number of teams, and click Generate.
-The teams are split randomly and evenly.
+Random team selection avoids the painful process of students picking teams where less popular students get left until last.

 9. Decision Making in Class Discussions

-When the class needs to make a collective decision — which film to watch, which topic to research, which charity to support — put the options on the spin wheel and let chance decide.
-This works well in student council meetings, form time, and any situation where democratic voting leads to argument.
+When the class needs to make a collective decision — which film to watch, which topic to research — put the options on the spin wheel and let chance decide.
+The wheel's random result is accepted as neutral and fair by all students.

 10. Lesson Starters and Warm-Ups

+Use the spin wheel as part of your lesson starter routine.
+Add warm-up activities to the wheel and spin to decide which one starts the lesson.
 Students enjoy the unpredictability of not knowing what the warm-up will be, which means they arrive to class curious rather than assuming they know what is coming.
-Over a term, it also ensures you use a variety of starter activities rather than defaulting to the same one every time.

 Try the Free Classroom Spinner